-Are renters in Fairfax County required to purchase renter's insurance?
+Are renters in Fairfax County required to pay for renter's insurance?

-The Commonwealth of Virginia does not require that tenants in Fairfax County to purchase renter’s insurance.
-However, leases prepared by our property managers require that renters obtain renter’s insurance to cover losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the property.
-A’s insurance policy protects the property from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that tenants in Fairfax County to purchase a renter's insurance policy.
+However, our leases require that tenants pay for renter’s insurance which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental dwelling.
+A’s insurance policy protects the rental property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference

-a useful archive for rental investors in Fairfax County
+a good reference for landlords in Fairfax County

 - Collections and evictions